hxmid/rawrand/readme.md

 - [ ] game state monitoring
     - possibly leveraging overwolf's api, monitor the game's gamestate to allow for sensitivity changes to happen at the end of each round

-- [ ] plotted graph of generated senses on right side of the ui
-    - similar to how rawaccel has a visualisation of your curve

 - [ ] installer and (embedded python OR rewrite in a different language)
     - just so you don't have to manually install everything, should quicken the process dramatically